Cancun with Kids: Sun, Sand and Snorkeling for the Whole Family

 Cancun is a surprisingly easy place to feed children, even fussy ones.

-If you are at an all-inclusive resort, you are already set.
+If you are at an all-inclusive, you are already set.
 Most offer multiple restaurants with everything from pizza and burgers to sushi and authentic Mexican cuisine.
-Kids can graze at buffets, which takes the pressure off ordering something they might refuse to eat.
+Kids can graze at buffets - though Carla rule: eat fresh, eat hot, skip the cold seafood spread.
+Norovirus from buffets is a real risk and a ruined vacation.

 Outside the resort, the Hotel Zone has plenty of family-friendly restaurants.
-Look for places that serve simple Mexican staples -- quesadillas, tacos with mild fillings like chicken or cheese, rice, beans, and fresh fruit.
+Look for places that serve simple Mexican staples - quesadillas, tacos with mild fillings like chicken or cheese, rice, beans, fresh fruit.
 Most kids who claim to hate everything will eat a warm tortilla with melted cheese.

-If you venture downtown, the Parque de las Palapas area has street food vendors selling marquesitas (crispy crepes filled with Nutella and cheese -- trust me, your kids will love them), elotes (grilled corn with lime and chili), and fresh juices.
-Mercado 28 is a local market where you can find inexpensive, authentic meals and practice your Spanish with friendly vendors.
+If you venture downtown, the Parque de las Palapas area has street food vendors selling marquesitas (crispy crepes filled with Nutella and cheese - trust me, your kids will love them), elotes (grilled corn with lime and chili), and fresh juices.
+Mercado 28 is a local market where you can find inexpensive, authentic meals.

-One practical tip: bring familiar snacks from home or buy them at a local Walmart or Chedraui supermarket near the Hotel Zone.
-Having crackers, granola bars, and juice boxes in your bag saves money and prevents meltdowns between meals.
+Practical tip: bring familiar snacks from home or buy them at a local Walmart or Chedraui supermarket near the Hotel Zone.
+Crackers, granola bars, and juice boxes in your bag save money and prevent meltdowns between meals.

 Day Trips from Cancun